 This data set is required if the COBOL compiler is in the system.

-The members of this data set are COBOL subroutines in load module form.

-This data set must be on a direct-access volume.
+Contents The members of this data set are COBOL subroutines in load module form. Туре This is a partitioned data set.
+Specifying for the New or Modified System Location: This data set must be on a direct-access volume.
 It can be on the system-residence volume.

-The standard format is used.
+DD Statement: The standard format is used.
 Secondary allocations can be specified.

-RECFM=U,BLKSIZE= 3625 if on a 2311 20483 if on a 2301 14136 if on a 2305-1 14660 if on a 2305-2 4892 if on a 2303 7294 if on a 2314 13030 if on a 3330

-If Linkage Editor F is used in the generating system, the blocksize in the DSCB will be the maximum blocksize for the device being used.

-For COBOL E: SYS1.COBLIB must exist as a cataloged partitioned data set in the generating system and must be of the same release level as the SYS1.GENLIB, SYS1.MODGEN, SYS1.MODGEN2 and component libraries being used.
+The following DCB subparameters must be specified: RECFM=U,BLKSIZE= 3625 if on a 2311 20483 if on a 2301 14136 if on a 2305-1 14660 if on a 2305-2 4892 if on a 2303 7294 if on a 2314 13030 if on a 3330 Catalog Statement: You should catalog this data set.
+Special Notes Blocksize: If Linkage Editor F is used in the generating system, the blocksize in the DSCB will be the maximum blocksize for the device being used.
+Generating System: For COBOL E: SYS1.COBLIB must exist as a cataloged partitioned data set in the generating system and must be of the same release level as the SYS1.GENLIB, SYS1.MODGEN, SYS1.MODGEN2 and component libraries being used.
 For American National Standard COBOL: The SYS1.CB545 and SYS1.LM546 component libraries must be cataloged in the generating system.
 User-written Programs: If you want any of your own programs in the new or modified SYS1.COBLIB, you must add them after system generation is over.
 Be sure you allocate enough additional space in this data set for your own programs.